palu3492/blackjack-simulator/README.md

 # Blackjack-Simulator
-Simulates games of Blackjack to find the best play, betting, and card couting strategies
+Simulates games of Blackjack to find the best play, betting, and card counting strategies